kota-aditya/GameOfLife_Net/README.md

     ```

 ### Additional Notes
 I see a strong reason to implement concurrency.
-It can acheived in different ways which I can explain when we connect.
+It can be acheived in different ways which I can explain when we connect.

 ### HTTP File for Testing